 And then dashing upstairs to snuggle back in our warm beds for another hour or two before it was time to get up for real.

 I don’t know what it is about the stars and the moon that are so intriguing, but there’s almost nothing better.
+Here are some wonderful children’s books about astronomy if you are also intrigued by this kind of thing!

 - Zoo In The Sky: A Book of Animal Constellations by Jacqueline Mitton.
 This beautiful book from National Geographic describes the myths and stories that go along with each constellation.